GeekVisit/uproot/README.md

 6. Common Error Messages:

-    * **"Already have a static lease for this client"** - Edit the input file to delete the lease.
+    * **"Already have a static lease for this client"** - Edit the input file to delete the lease, or alternatively use the `--merge` option - see above.**
     * **"input does not match any value of server"** - Most likely the DHCP server named in your input file is different from your Mikrotik RouterOS configuration.
 Either change the name of the DHCP Server (in Winbox, IP->DHCP Server->DHCP  and click on server), or edit the input file.
 Uprt also has a "-s" option to set the server name when converting to Mikrotik RouterOS files.

 7. Verify all leases are imported by navigating to IP->DHCP Server and clicking the `Leases` tab.